 What do Proposition 65 warning labels look like?

 Proposition 65 warning labels are required to be prominently displayed on any product that contains a chemical known to cause cancer, birth defects, or other reproductive harm.
-CA Prop 65 warning label size requirements includes:
+CA Prop 65 warning label size requirements include:

 • Characters and letters must be displayed in at least 6-point type.
 The greatest font size used in other consumer products cannot be any smaller than this one.